knoxa/knoxa.github.io/text/names/index.md

 ![A concept lattice from names](names-fca1.svg)

-This diagram is the GraphML procuded by the FCA implementation in my [argumentation](https://github.com/knoxa/argumentation/tree/main) repository, loaded into yEd and exported as SVG.
+This diagram is the GraphML produced by the FCA implementation in my [argumentation](https://github.com/knoxa/argumentation/tree/main) repository, loaded into yEd and exported as SVG.
 There isn't a layout method for lattice diagrams in yEd, so I've used a hierarchical layout and made the edges directed so that they point "upward" towards the most common attribute.
 The attribute labels appear on the diagram beside concept nodes.
 The object labels aren't visible, but you'll see them if you open the image in a new tab and mouse over concept nodes.